 - 1 cup uncooked long grain rice, washed

 - 1 teaspoon (or more based on how spicy you like it) hot sauce

 - 1 teaspoon (or to taste) salt

 - 15 ounce can red beans, rinsed and drained

 - 1 package frozen okra, cooked per package instructions (optional)

-- Add vegetable/chicken stock and deglaze pan (scrape brown bits off the bottom of the pan).
-Then add salt, black pepper, oregano, can of crushed tomatoes, can of tomato sauce, and hot sauce.
+- Add vegetable/chicken stock, salt, pepper, can of crushed tomatoes, can of tomato sauce, Worcestershire, hot sauce, and bay leaf.

-- Bring the mix to a boil, then add the rice.
+- Bring the mix to a boil, taste and add salt to taste (but be careful not to burn yourself), and then add the rice.

 - Reduce heat to low and let simmer for 20 minutes until the rice is tender, stirring frequently.

-- Then, add beans and sausage (and okra) and simmer for another 5 minutes, stirring frequently. (see pic below)
+- Then, add beans and okra (optional) and simmer for another 5 minutes, stirring frequently.